Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 #Linear search(continued)

-Linear search is rarely used practically because other search algorithms such as the binary search algorithm and hash tables allow significantly faster searching comparison to Linear search.
+Linear search is rarely used practically because other search algorithms such as the binary search algorithm and hash tables allow significantly faster searching in comparison.

-Also See – Binary Search

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 -